-All applicants must complete a minimum of 300 hours of hands-on-direct patient care experience by the time of matriculation.
-Applicants may submit an application after completing a minimum of 150 hours of direct patient contact experience but the remaining hours, up to the required 300, must be completed and verified by April 1, prior to student matriculation in May of that calendar year.
-Students who fail to complete the required 300 hours of direct patient contact hours by April1, prior to matriculation in May of that calendar year, will have their invitation for a set in the program revoked.
+All applicants must complete a minimum of 500 hours of hands-on-direct patient care experience by the time of matriculation.
+Applicants may submit an application after completing a minimum of 250 hours of direct patient contact experience but the remaining hours, up to the required 500, must be completed and verified by April 1, prior to student matriculation in May of that calendar year.
+Students who fail to complete the required 500 hours of direct patient contact hours by April 1, prior to matriculation in May of that calendar year, will not be allowed to matriculate the same calendar year.

-- Volunteer and Service-Work experience are acceptable. - Medical scribe activities and other direct patient care activities (e.g. medical assistant, nursing assistant, dental assistant, radiology technician, mental health counselor) meet this requirement. - Activities caring for a family member or relative do not meet this requirement. - Activities caring for a single individual (e.g. personal care attendant) do not meet this requirement. - Non hands-on direct patient care experience do not fulfill this requirement (e.g. pharmacy tech, unit secretary, front-office worker, shadowing experiences).
+- Volunteer and Service-Work experience are acceptable. - Medical scribe activities and other direct patient care activities (e.g. medical assistant, nursing assistant, dental assistant, radiology technician, mental health counselor) meet this requirement. - Activities caring for a family member or relative do not meet this requirement. - Activities caring for a single individual (e.g. personal care attendant) do not meet this requirement. - Direct patient care experience which is not hands-on does not fulfill this requirement (e.g. pharmacy tech, unit secretary, front-office worker, shadowing experiences).